locka99/cpp-to-rust-book/src/features_of_rust/index.md

 TODO

-Match is like a switch statement on steroids.
+[Match](https://doc.rust-lang.org/book/match.html) is like a switch statement on steroids.

 In C++ a switch is a straight comparison of an integer value of some kind (including chars and enums), against a list of values.
 If the comparison matches, the code next to it executes until the bottom of the switch statement or a break is reached.

 ## Casting
 Casting is the act of coercing one type to be another, or dynamically producing the equivalent value in the other type.

-TODO

-For example, converting a double to int or vice versa involves changing the

-C++ has a range of cast operators that turn a pointer or type of one kind into a pointer of type of another kind.
+C++ has a range of cast operators that turn a pointer or value of one kind into a pointer or value of another kind.
 It also has const_cast<> which allows code to violate const enforcement even in the times it might be enforced.

-The equivalent of casting in Rust is the "as" command.
-You may cast primitives from kind to another, and you can cast
+The equivalent of casting in Rust is the "[as](https://doc.rust-lang.org/book/casting-between-types.html#as)" command.
+You may cast values from one numeric type subject to the normal rules of data loss and truncation.

+### Transmutation

+Rust also allows some types to be [transmuted](https://doc.rust-lang.org/book/casting-between-types.html#transmute) to others.
+Transmute is an unsafe action but it allows a memory location to be treated as another type, e.g. an array of bytes as an integer.

 ## Loops